History of the Firm

 Bacon Wilson Today

 The firm currently employs approximately one hundred people, under the direction of Kenneth J. Albano as managing partner.
 As one of Springfield’s oldest law firms, its offices are located in a stately, historic building constructed in 1910.
 The firm enthusiastically supports efforts to revitalize downtown Springfield, and in 1991 a group of the partners purchased the elegant French Renaissance style building, directly facing the courthouse, as a concrete demonstration of their commitment.
 An exemplary renovation of the historic building took place, recognized by the Springfield Preservation Trust, and the offices of Bacon & Wilson remain one of downtown’s most admired sites.

 Now into its second century of existence, Bacon Wilson continues its involvement in civic affairs and contributes to the local community in many ways.
-As a result of the opening of branch offices in Westfield, Northampton and Amherst, Bacon Wilson now has an expanded presence and clientele throughout Western Massachusetts.
+As a result of the opening of branch offices in Westfield, Northampton, Hadley, and Amherst, Bacon Wilson now has an expanded presence and clientele throughout Western Massachusetts.
 The legacy begun by its founder, George A. Bacon, has resulted in professional excellence combined with a strong commitment to the community.
 The current team of attorneys and staff blends a wealth of knowledge and experience encompassing all aspects of the law.
 The entire firm shares pride in the role Bacon Wilson has played within the legal profession and the Springfield community for more than one hundred years, and the Bacon Wilson family is looking forward to serving the legal needs of Western Massachusetts and Northern Connecticut for the next one hundred years.